Community detection for binary graphical models in high dimension

-\end{proposition} The proof of Proposition \ref{prop:asymp_approximation_simulta_cov_matrix} is interesting per se and is postponed to Section \ref{sec:proof:simult:cov:matrix}.
-It relies on the fact that $\Sigma^{(0)}$ satisfies some kind of ``Stein matrix equation'' (see Proposition \ref{prop:Sigma:0:matrix:equation}).
-To use this structure, we introduce the \emph{vectorization} operator, the \emph{Kronecker product} and their useful properties in Section \ref{sec:proof:simult:cov:matrix}.
+The proof of Proposition \ref{prop:concentration:asymp_approximation_simulta_cov_matrix}, postponed to Section \ref{sec:proof:simult:cov:matrix}, is interesting in its own right.
+It relies on the Stein-type matrix equation satisfied by $\Sigma^{(0)}$ (see Proposition \ref{prop:Sigma:0:matrix:equation}).
+To exploit this structure, we introduce the \emph{vectorization} operator and the \emph{Kronecker product}, along with their useful properties, in Section \ref{sec:proof:simult:cov:matrix}.